depicted-candela/TransitionalSQL/9_plSqlFusion/README.md

       <p><a href="/books/database-pl-sql-packages-and-types-reference/ch289_utl_file.pdf" title="Oracle Database PL/SQL Packages and Types Reference, 23ai - UTL_FILE">Oracle Database PL/SQL Packages and Types Reference, 23ai, Chapter 289: UTL_FILE</a>.
 Details the syntax and exceptions for server-side file operations. <a href="#fnref9_2" title="Jump back to footnote 2 in the text">↩</a></p>
     </li>
     <li id="fn9_3">
       <p><a href="/books/database-transactional-event-queues-and-advanced-queuing-users-guide/database-transactional-event-queues-and-advanced-queuing-users-guide.pdf" title="Oracle Database Transactional Event Queues and Advanced Queuing User's Guide, 23ai">Oracle Database Transactional Event Queues and Advanced Queuing User's Guide, 23ai</a>.
 A comprehensive guide to the concepts, administration, and programmatic use of AQ.
-See Chapter 2 for basic components and Chapter 7 for PL/SQL operations. <a href="#fnref9_3" title="Jump back to footnote 3 in the text">↩</a></p>
+See Chapter 1 for concepts, Chapter 12 for administrative setup (`DBMS_AQADM`), and Chapter 7 for PL/SQL messaging operations (`DBMS_AQ`). <a href="#fnref9_3" title="Jump back to footnote 3 in the text">↩</a></p>
     </li>
     <li id="fn9_4">
       <p><a href="/books/oracle-database-javascript-developers-guide/oracle-database-javascript-developers-guide.pdf" title="Oracle Database JavaScript Developer's Guide, 23ai">Oracle Database JavaScript Developer's Guide, 23ai</a>.
 The definitive guide for using the Multilingual Engine (MLE) with JavaScript.
 See Chapter 3 for creating modules and Chapter 6 for defining call specifications. <a href="#fnref9_4" title="Jump back to footnote 4 in the text">↩</a></p>